Aleksei Dikiy: More repressions

 In 1953 Dikiy directed his last stage production, the play Teni (Shadows), by Saltykov-Shchedrin.
 Under Dikiy's direction his friend and partner Boris Babochkin played one of his best roles ever - Klaverov, a corrupt career politician, alluding to a typical Soviet bureaucrat.
 For that work Babochkin was viciously attacked in the official Soviet newspaper Pravda by Ekaterina Furtseva, who was then a Mayor of Moscow and later was made Minister of Culture of the Soviet Union.
 Furtseva became enraged with Dikiy and Babochkin's satirical portrayal of the Soviet bureaucracy with allusions to the Soviet leadership.
 She banned the play, and censored both Babochkin and Dikiy from public performances and kept them virtually unemployed for three years until Babochkin was finally forced to repent to the Communist Party.

 Death

 Dikiy suffered from many traumatic experiences in his life.
 The last blow was being a powerless witness of censorship and public humiliation of his friend Boris Babochkin.
-Official attacks by the Soviet Communist Party caused Dikiy a severe emotional trauma, which led to alcoholism, depression and other health problems.
+Official attacks by the Soviet Communist Party caused Dikiy severe emotional trauma, which led to alcoholism, depression and other health problems.

 Aleksei Dikiy died of a heart failure on 1 October 1955 in Moscow and was laid to rest in Novodevichy Monastery Cemetery in Moscow.